dpersing/ada-a11y-intro/a11y-presentation.md

 ### HTML for Accessibility

 Using valid HTML elements to display text creates a well-structured document and also allows screen reader users to use keyboard shortcuts to "skim" the page by browsing for headers, links, tables, form fields, etc.

-#### HTML5 semantic containers

-Newer screen readers can pick up on the meaning of semantic HTML5 container elements, creating rich context for reading and browsing.

-	* container code sample and demo

 #### Semantic text elements